 - Believing in false assumptions, stereotypes, preconceptions

-Generally, DON’T pick a technical failure because those feel weak (unless the technical failure really feels significant):
+Generally, DON’T pick a technical failure like the following because those feel weak (unless the technical failure really feels significant):

 - mixing up the dates for an important event